 Let's just say this is the hammiest RTS ever.

 Worthy Opponent: The Blood Ravens take no retributive action on the surviving Guardsmen in Soulstorm.
 The Imperial Guard return the favor to the Blood Ravens: the small number of survivors they return to Segmentum Command, while burying the dead ones, whom they themselves just killed, with full military honors.
 Inverted with the Dark Eldar Tahril, who considers every enemy but Chaos and the Eldar as idiots.

 Would Not Shoot a Good Guy: One mission in Chaos Rising involves having to go up against another company of Blood Ravens to destroy a specific building in order to expose a mole, and those other Blood Ravens have orders to shoot-on-sight.
 The player is encouraged to avoid unnecessary bloodshed during this mission and play this trope straight.
 However if the player averts this trope and gets aggressive, it results in corruption points.

-In Winter Assault, an meeting with Gorgutz and Crull ends with Gorgutz casually tripping a Chaos Space Marine as he leaves, just to show he can.
-Crull orders his Sorcerer to "execute this fool for EMBARASSING ME!"
+In Winter Assault, a meeting between Gorgutz and Crull ends with Gorgutz casually tripping a Chaos Space Marine as he leaves, just to show he can.
+Crull orders his Sorcerer to "[e]xecute this fool for EMBARASSING ME!"

 You Require More Vespene Gas: Although the exact dependence on the various resources varies between factions, there are two resource types that form the basis of the first two games' economies: Requisition and Power.
 Requisition is directly tied to the number of Control Points the player holds, as well as how developed the controlling structures are, and is generated quickly.
 Power is generated by building generators, and is generated slowly.
 Requisition is typically spent in far greater quantities than Power, although Power is required in ever-greater amounts as the player accesses the more advanced parts of the technology tree; as a result, there is rarely enough Power to go around for everything.